7 Tips for Success in Online Guitar Courses

 We play the guitar for fun.
 So if we take a guitar course online, it should be fun.

 And what makes something fun?
 Novelty, challenge, new perspectives….

 Success!
 Learn something new

 If we learn something new, it’s a success.
 This is, after all, why we take the course in the first place.

 Just like reading a book or taking an in-person guitar lesson, one good take-away can make it all a success.

-Each course (or piece of music, or new skill) is not an end unto itself.
+Each course (maybe a new skill, or Spanish guitar music) is not an end unto itself.
 Instead, it’s one small step in a life of learning to play guitar.
 Each piece of music we want to learn can build our guitar skills.
 And we can ideally take these new guitar skills into future pieces.

 When we keep this long-term view in mind, we can relax and focus.

 Success!
 Get skills that transfer to other pieces of music

 We ideally find some skill, practice method, or guitar technique that we can use going forward as we are learning to improve our guitar playing.